Why convert hydraulics to electric high-force linear actuators

 Life and maintenance

 If the electric linear actuator is sized correctly for the application, there is minimal maintenance required so there is no unexpected downtime.
 Proper electric rod actuator selection starts with an accurate understanding of thrust force and calculations for actuator life.
-For correct sizing, rely on sizing software and the advice of a linear motion specialist.

 Data collection